ADFD/adfd/README.md

 Crude CMS / static website generator using the database of a phpBB Board as data source.

-Takes a site description (YAML) from a special topic in the board or a file, fetches topics and meta data from the phpBB databas, transforms them to HTML and generates web site (either dynamic with [Flask](http://flask.pocoo.org/) for development or static for production with [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/)).
+Takes a site description (YAML) from a special topic in the board (or a file), fetches topics and meta data from the phpBB database, transforms them to HTML and generates web site (either dynamic with [Flask](http://flask.pocoo.org/) for development or static for production with [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/)).
 Uses [Semantic-UI](http://semantic-ui.com).

 Very specific to the needs of the [ADFD](http://adfd.org), but feel free to use the code to adapt this to your own needs if you find it useful.